Weber Study Group

 Finally, it has become clear that Weber wrote far more than previously supposed.
 The standard corpus in English is the two volumes of Economy and Society, the four volumes on the world religions, and slim volumes on methodology and politics.
 The Max Weber Gesamtausgabe is now up to a metre and a half of shelf space and will top out at two metres.
 Some of this is making it into English translation.
 For example, his methodological writings will appear in a new 700 page English translation in early 2011 as part of the Routledge 'Weber in Translation' series.
 His lectures are now being published for the first time by the MWG and cover finance, economics, the labour question, the agrarian question and the sociology of the state.
 Because these are in note form they will be very difficult to translate - but already they display the bedrock of Weber's knowledge out of which he mined his studies on capitalism and other topics.
 There are also around 3,500 letters written by Max Weber still in existence, most of which are now reaching the light of day.

-SOAS - University of London, UK - BOOK NOW!
+SOAS London, UK

 The Weber Study Group Annual Report is now available.